JB-BR/BuildingNetworkAutomationSolutions/GettingStarted/DeployNetworkServices/README.md

 ```

 Test the shell access to the alpine linux clients
-Note 1 : OpenSSH is not installed on the conatiner
-Note 2 : Only the bourne shell (/bin/sh), is available.
+Note : Only the bourne shell (/bin/sh), is available.
 The bourne again shell (/bin/bash) ist not installed

 ```
 docker exec -it clab-IPSEC-VPN-site_b_client /bin/sh